Ten of the world's best rail trips - and the DIY alternatives.

 The details: The classic route for this train - which was inspired by Shanghai Express, the 1932 film starring Marlene Dietrich - is the 2019km journey from Bangkok to Singapore (or vice versa), with stops at the River Kwai and Penang (the jewel of the Orient).
 From $3126 a person through Belmond.

-"Fittingly, passengers on the inaugural run of the new 21-car Golden Eagle Trans-Siberian Express included HRH Prince Michael of Kent, first cousin twice removed of (and dead ringer for) the last Tsar, Nicholas II.
+The experience: "Fittingly, passengers on the inaugural run of the new 21-car Golden Eagle Trans-Siberian Express included HRH Prince Michael of Kent, first cousin twice removed of (and dead ringer for) the last Tsar, Nicholas II.
 Beneath the Stalin-era murals of zeppelins and fighter planes in the cavernous imperial waiting room at Moscow Kazansky station, Prince Michael, speaking flawless Russian, welcomed the joint Russo-British enterprise and, accompanied by Princess Michael, climbed aboard.
 It was the day after the funeral of Boris Yeltsin.
 What could have provided more concrete proof of the extent to which Russia changed under his rule than the official launching of a British-specified, Russian-built train by a man who was a direct descendant of the last Tsar?" - AL

 The details: Golden Eagle Luxury Trains offers both the classic Trans-Siberian route from Moscow to Vladivostok and the arguably more spectacular Trans-Mongolian from Moscow to Beijing via Ulan Bator.
 Places on the latter cost from $19,827 a person in an en suite Silver Class cabin, including eight nights' all-inclusive on-board the train and four nights' full board in mostly five-star accommodation.